Skip to main content

 Are portable EV chargers safe to use with extension cords?

 No — never use a standard extension cord with a Level 2 EV charger.
 Standard extension cords are not rated for the sustained 32A/240V draw that EV charging requires, and they can overheat and cause a fire.
-If you need additional reach, buy a charger with a longer cable (the Mustart has a 25-foot cable) or use a purpose-built EV extension cord rated for 40A+ continuous use.
+If you need additional reach, buy a charger with a longer cable (the Mustart, EVCARS, and Megear all have 25-foot cables) or use a purpose-built EV extension cord rated for 40A+ continuous use.
 These are thick, heavy-duty cables that cost $80–$150 and are specifically designed for EV charging loads.

 Can I leave a portable EV charger plugged in permanently?

 Yes, most owners do exactly that.
 Despite the name, a “portable” EV charger can serve as your everyday home charger if you have a 240V outlet in your garage.
-Many users mount the charger on a wall bracket and only unplug it when they travel.
+Many users mount the charger on a wall bracket and only unplug it when they travel — the EVCARS even includes a wall mount bracket for this purpose.
 The key advantage over a wall-mounted unit is that you can unplug and take it with you.
 Just make sure your outlet is in a dry, covered location, since most portable chargers are not rated for direct rain exposure.
-For options with weather resistance, the Zencar (IP66) is the best choice.
+For options with weather resistance, the Zencar (IP66) and Megear (IP55) are the best choices.
 Compare running costs with our charging cost calculator.

 What is the best portable EV charger for Tesla?